 Another tip: look for the new Ghirardelli Melting Wafers, which are designed especially for dipping and don’t require tempering or any added shortening.
 They set up with a nice sheen and have a good flavor; however, they don’t set up quite as fast as the cheaper almond bark which starts solidifying almost as soon as you dip it.
 The downside was we needed to chill the pops a bit to get them to set.
 The plus side was when we used the white melting chips to pipe lacing, we didn’t have to microwave it over and over to keep it soft.

 I was also reminded just how important it is to have the right decorating bag for piping white chocolate.
 First I piped the white chocolate out of a freezer bag with the tip cut off.
 Unfortunately the tip of the bag got a little gnarly and the white chocolate kept coming out in a curly pattern.
 Next I tried an off-brand disposable decorating bag and had the same problem.
-The third and final bag was a Wilton disposable, and for some reason that worked perfectly.
+The third and final bag was a Wilton disposable bag.
+It worked perfectly.
 Maybe they are sturdier?
 I don’t know, but I’ve also heard that parchment paper cones are good for piping white chocolate.
 I’ll try them next, but I will definitely continue practicing with melted chocolate rather than icing because it sets up hard and doesn’t smear against the side of the treat bag.

 Speaking of which, this is how we packaged them.
 We put cellophane treat bags over the top and tied them off on the stick with twisty ties.
 To add a little color, we cut up some green cardboard and laminated it (though you don’t have to) and made little “lawns”.

 - 1 box Betty Crocker Triple Chocolate Cake Mix

 - 1 can you probably won’t use all of it Chocolate Frosting

 - Prepare cake as directed using the eggs, oil and water amounts noted on the box.
 Let cool completely.